totalspectrum/spin2cpp/doc/basic.md

 ### EXP

 Predefined function. `exp(x)` returns the natural exponential of `x`, that is `e ^ x` where `e` is 2.71828...

+### FALSE

+A predefined constant 0.
+Any value equal to 0 or `nil` will be considered as false in a boolean context.

 ### FOR